As a copywriter, it’s something I see all the time…

 There are likely some parts of your story that your audience should know so that they relate and understand why you do what you do, but the key is that you tell that in a concise way while ultimately keeping the focus on them and guiding them to a solution for their problem.

-If you want to include various parts of your story without eating up your entire “About” page, you can consider creating a unique visual so that it doesn’t take away from the main point, sort of like I did here with my story timeline:
+If you want to include various parts of your story without eating up your entire “About” page, you can consider creating a unique visual, like a timeline.
+Check out my “About” page to see mine in action!

 Lastly, you want to SHOW instead of tell.